googleapis/nodejs-firestore/api-report/firestore.api.md

     delete<AppModelType, DbModelType extends firestore.DocumentData>(documentRef: firestore.DocumentReference<AppModelType, DbModelType>, precondition?: firestore.Precondition): Promise<WriteResult>;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" flush(): Promise<void>;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration flush(): Promise<void>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     //
     // @internal (undocumented)
     _getBufferedOperationsCount(): number;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' onWriteError(shouldRetryCallback: (error: BulkWriterError) => boolean): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' onWriteResult(successCallback: (documentRef: firestore.DocumentReference<any, any>, result: WriteResult) => void): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration